Camden NJ Temporary Restraining Order Lawyers

-- The defendant committed a predicate act of domestic violence as identified under NJ law, including crimes such as harassment, simple assault, aggravated assault, terroristic threats, or stalking
+- The defendant committed a predicate act of domestic violence as identified under NJ law, including crimes such as harassment, simple assault, aggravated assault, terroristic threats, or stalking; and

-- An ex parte (meaning temporary) restraining order is necessary to protect the safety and wellbeing of the plaintiff pending a final hearing
+- An temporary restraining order is necessary to protect the safety and wellbeing of the plaintiff pending a final hearing.

 What does a Temporary Restraining Order Do?

 If a temporary restraining order is placed in effect, the defendant is forbidden from returning to the scene of the alleged domestic violence or from the residence where he or she previously resided with the plaintiff, unless accompanied by a police officer to retrieve personal effects at a scheduled date and time.
 The defendant must forfeit any weapons in his or her possession pending a formal weapons forfeiture proceeding after the final restraining order hearing.
 If the plaintiff and the defendant have children, the plaintiff may be given temporary custody until the matter is decided.

-If police are called to the scene of an alleged domestic violence incident, or the alleged victim files a complaint with police, the defendant may be charged with a criminal offense in addition to facing a temporary restraining order.
+No. A Temporary Restraining Order, or TRO, is a civil proceeding.
+However, when police are called to the scene of an alleged domestic violence incident, or the alleged victim files a complaint with police, the defendant may be charged with a criminal offense in addition to facing a temporary restraining order.
 In other words, you may be served a TRO plus a criminal complaint for assault, terroristic threats, sexual assault, criminal restraint, or criminal coercion.
 In this situation, the criminal charges are handled in an entirely different venue than the restraining order.
-For instance, in Camden County, a criminal charge will be adjudicated in the Criminal Division, while the restraining order hearing will be held in the Family Division.
+For instance, in Camden County, a criminal charge will be adjudicated in the at either the Camden County Superior Court Criminal Division or the local municipal court (depending on the type of criminal offense and where it occurred), while the restraining order hearing will be held in the Camden County Superior Court Family Division.
 Technically, the criminal case is a criminal proceeding, while the restraining order is a civil proceeding.
 If one case is decided, this does not necessarily translate into the same outcome in the other case.